 Wills and estates in the Netherlands

 An estate includes all the assets (such as a house, car, bank, and savings accounts) and liabilities (such as a mortgage and personal loans) left by the deceased.
-If you are married with a prenuptial agreement, this can influence the size of the estate.
+If you have a prenuptial agreement, this can influence the size of the estate.
 If the liabilities are greater than the assets, the heirs inherit the debt.
 In this case, they can refuse the inheritance.

 If the deceased did not leave a will, the heirs are determined by the Dutch law of succession.
 However, if you want to distribute your estate in a different way from what the law says, and/or if you have specific wishes regarding your estate, it is important to make a will.
 If you own your own business, you should also stipulate who the successor is.

 It is important to know that your heirs will have to pay inheritance tax on your estate.
 Furthermore, the amount they will have to pay depends on the amount of your estate and who inherits it; your partner, children/grandchildren, or others.
 Gifting can be a smart way of saving on inheritance tax, however.
 For example, each year you can give your heirs up to a certain amount of money tax-free; as well as a larger one-off sum.

 The residence of the deceased is more relevant to the Dutch authorities than the places where his/her assets are located.
 Therefore, no matter where the assets are, if someone who was a resident in the Netherlands dies without leaving a will, the heirs will pay inheritance tax on all of them.

 In the Netherlands, you pay inheritance tax on any inheritance you receive.
 Inheritance consists of the estate (assets and liabilities) left by a deceased person.
 However, if you are an expat, there are some particularities that you need to know about the Dutch inheritance law.